USEPA/e-manifest/docs/src/Services/Manifest/billing.md

      - The service returning bill by `monthYear`.
 Valid `monthYear` is provided, bill id is not provided
      - The service returning bill by bill id.
 Valid bill id is provided, valid `monthYear` is provided
      - The service returning bill by `monthYear`.
 Invalid bill id is provided, valid monthYear is provided
-     - The service returning bill by monthYear. provided bill id is not found, valid `monthYear` is provided
+     - The service returning bill by `monthYear`. provided bill id is not found, valid `monthYear` is provided
      - The service returning bill by bill id.
 Valid bill id is provided, invalid `monthYear` is provided
      - The service returning bill by bill id.
 Valid bill id is provided, provided `monthYear` is out of date range
      - `billStatus`: Following values can be returned: "Active", "Unpaid", "InProgress", "ReadyForPayment", "Paid", "SentToCollections", "Credit", "ZeroBalance"
-     - `totalAmount`: if the billStatus is Credit then a negative value will be returned.
-If the billStatus is ZeroBalance then 0 value will be returned
+     - `totalAmount`: if the `billStatus` is Credit then a negative value will be returned.
+If the `billStatus` is ZeroBalance then 0 value will be returned
      - `currentAmount`: The amount for manifests invoiced for the current billing period
      - `previousAmount`: The total for all manifests not paid or sent to collections from billing